 Guideline 27 - General governance requirements

-The host supervisory authority should ensure that the third-country insurance undertaking complies with the system of governance requirements under Articles 41 to 50 of Directive 2009/138/EC, including with the prudent person principle with regard to branch operations.
+The host supervisory authority should ensure that the third-country insurance undertaking complies with the system of governance requirements under Articles 41 to 50 of Directive 2009/138/EC, including with the prudent person principle under Article 132 of Directive 2009/138/EC with regard to branch operations.

-Guideline 28 - Application of prudent person principle to branch assets

-The host supervisory authority should ensure that the third-country insurance undertaking makes branch assets compliant with the prudent person principle under Article 132 of Directive 2009/138/EC.

 Guideline 29 - Language and reporting of governance policies

-The host supervisory authority should ensure that the third-country insurance undertaking has written policies covering the governance arrangements to comply with Guideline 7, available in a language agreed by the host supervisory authority, and include information in its regular supervisory reporting regarding how it satisfies those governance requirements.
+The host supervisory authority should ensure that the third-country insurance undertaking has written policies covering the governance arrangements to comply with Guideline 27, available in a language agreed by the host supervisory authority, and include information in its regular supervisory reporting regarding how it satisfies those governance requirements.

-Guideline 30 - Key functions

-The host supervisory authority should ensure that the third-country insurance undertaking has put in place the risk management function, the compliance function, the internal audit function and the actuarial function with regard to branch operations regardless of whether these functions are specifically established for the branch operations or are applied by the undertaking’s head-office to the branch operations.

-Guideline 31 - Notification of fit and proper persons
+Guideline 31 - Fit and proper requirements

-The host supervisory authority should ensure that the third-country insurance undertaking notifies it of the identity of, and any changes to:
+The host supervisory authority should ensure that the requirements in Article 42 of Directive 2009/138/EC apply to :

-the general representative of the branch;
+the general representative of the branch and;

-any persons who effectively run or who may influence branch operations; and
+any persons who may influence branch operations;

-the persons who are responsible for key functions with regard to branch operations.

-Guideline 32 - Fit and proper requirements

-The host supervisory authority should ensure that the third-country insurance undertaking provides it with all information needed to assess the fitness and propriety of the persons mentioned in Guideline 31.

-Guideline 33 - Own risk and solvency assessment (ORSA)

-The host supervisory authority should ensure that the third-country insurance undertaking performs, at least annually, an ORSA complying with Article 45 of Directive 2009/138/EC with regard to the branch operations.

-Guideline 34 - Material risks to be included in the ORSA

-The host supervisory authority should ensure that for the purposes of the ORSA a third-country insurance undertaking takes into account any material risk for branch operations, and any risk for other operations of the third- country insurance undertaking which may have effect on branch operations.
+.

 Guideline 35 - Assessment of branch assets in the ORSA